status-im/help.status.im/docs/en/using-status/remove-a-contact-from-status.md

 # Remove a contact from Status

 You can remove any contact from your Status contact list.
-In Status, you must add people as contacts to start a conversation.
-After you remove a Status contact, you can't start a conversation, and your contact can't send you new messages.
+In Status, you need to add people as contacts to start a conversation.
+After you remove a Status contact, neither you nor your contact can send new messages to each other.

 ## What to expect

-- Removing a contact from Status removes the identity verification associated with that contact but not its reputation (trusted or untrusted).
+- Removing a contact from Status removes the identity verification associated with that contact but not their reputation (trusted or untrusted).
-- After removing a contact, your direct messages with the contact remain.
-To remove these messages, [delete the chat][delete-a-chat-with-someone].
+- After you remove a contact, your direct messages with them remain.
+To delete these messages, [delete the chat][delete-a-chat-with-someone].
 - A user not on your contact list can still see your profile and send you a contact request.
 To prevent this, you can [block the user][block-someone-in-status].

 !!! info